 A Vision That Is Compromised

 Bitcoin was meant to be a borderless and decentralised alternative to government- and central-bank-controlled fiat currencies.
 As stated by its pseudonymous inventor Satoshi Nakamoto in a foundational paper published on Oct.
 31, 2008.
 The Bitcoin network’s consensus on a transaction does not rely on third-party intermediaries.
 Instead, blockchain—a peer-to-peer network of systems with electronic ledgers—is used to verify and validate a transaction.

-“The cost of mediation boosts transaction costs, limiting the smallest viable transaction size and removing the possibility of small and casual transactions”, Nakamoto remarked in favour of replacing mediation with a peer-to-peer network.
+“The cost of mediation boosts transaction costs, limiting the smallest viable transaction size and removing the possibility of small and casual transactions,” Nakamoto remarked in favor of replacing mediation with a peer-to-peer network.

 However, these drawbacks are offset by the development of a strong and active crypto ecosystem.
 Despite the fact that it didn’t exist a decade ago, the cryptocurrency industry is today worth $2.02 trillion.

-Since Bitcoin’s inception, over 11,000 cryptocurrencies have been created and are exchanged on exchanges.
+Since Bitcoin’s inception, over 11,000 cryptocurrencies have been created and are exchanged on crypto exchange India.
 Blockchain has become a household name, and it is being marketed as a solution to difficult issues.
 After some hesitating, institutional investors are now flocking to crypto-assets as a form of investing.